0duaht/flutterwave-ruby/README.md

     gem install flutterwave

+By default, the base API URL used is the test/staging URL - `http://staging1flutterwave.co:8080` To change to production, set the value of the `FLUTTERWAVE_BASE_URL` environment variable to `https://prod1flutterwave.co:8181`

+Here's a guide on cross-platform ways to set environment variables - https://www.twilio.com/blog/2015/02/managing-development-environment-variables-across-multiple-ruby-applications.html

 ## Usage

 The library needs to be configured with your merchant key and API key.
 These are accessible from the Settings panel at https://www.flutterwavedev.com/